Something for everyone!

 If you are of a non-religious disposition, do not let these put you off going to a Pardon.
 Typically, the church service (you do not have to attend) is followed by a procession with traditional music, dress and banners.
 The feast is then followed by dancing, music and traditional games.
-Our own unique Pardon des Chevaux in Quistinic is a little different, with a blessing of the horses.
 The Grand Pardon of Sainte Anne d’Auray on the 26th of July each year is the most important of the pardons.

 Lorient hosts the delightful 10 day Inter-Celtique music festival at the beginning of August each year when all the Celtic nations descend on Lorient for a rich tapestry of music, food and dance in and around the yacht harbour.